redhat-cip/python-dciclient/README.md

-  component-list               List all components. component-list-issue         List all component attached issues. component-show               Show a component. component-status             Show an overview of the last jobs associated... component-unattach-issue     Unattach an issue from a component. component-update             Update a component. file-delete                  Delete a file.
+  component-list               List all components. component-list-issue         List all component attached issues. component-show               Show a component. component-unattach-issue     Unattach an issue from a component. component-update             Update a component. file-delete                  Delete a file.